ohshitgorillas/qmk_firmware/modules/ohshitgorillas/badkeys/README.md

-# qmk-badkeys: Audio Feedback on Certain Keypresses
+# qmk-badkeys: Audio Feedback on Keypresses
 Does your keyboard make noise?
 Do you wish it made even more noise?
 Today is your lucky day!

 BadKeys is a QMK community module which allows users to "train" themselves against using certain keys by providing audio feedback from the keyboard's speaker for the duration of certain keypresses.

-Obviously, you need a keyboard with a speaker for this to work.

 One example of usage is for users with 65% keyboards or larger trying to get used to using layered arrow keys to move down to 60% or smaller keyboards: when the actual arrow keys are pressed, the keyboard will beep to indicate that the user has made a mistake (by not using the layered arrow keys).

 Another example is users trying to get used to Home Row Mods: the dedicated modifier keys can beep upon use, indicating that the user should instead be using the HRMs.

 ## Usage

+Obviously, you need a keyboard with a speaker for this to work.

 1. Ensure you have `AUDIO_ENABLE = yes` in your `rules.mk` file.
 2. Add the BadKeys module to your QMK directory.